Piglacquer/git-workflow-warmup/README.md

-# git-workflow-warmup
+# git-workflow-warmup v1.1

 The point of this exercise is to "git" accustomed to a feature-branching workflow in git.

+Use VS code and the terminal inside of it to deal with merge conflicts in not-vim.

+If you have questions about how that works check out the [vs code docs](https://code.visualstudio.com/docs/editor/versioncontrol)

 - Get into a team of 4-5
-- Create your own git repository on github
+- Person #1 will create a new repository AND ADD THE OTHER PEOPLE IN THEIR GROUP AS COLLABORATORS
+- While person #1 is adding collaborators, person #2 will create folder and ```git init``` inside of it.
+- Person #2 will ```git remote add origin URL```
-- One person needs to clone down that repository and create three files: index.html, styles.css, and app.js
+- Person #2 will create an index.html, styles.css, and app.js.
-- Add/commit/push to master.
-- Everybody pull down these changes
+- Person #2 will ```add, commit, and push``` to the repo that person #1 created
+- Persons #1,3, and 4 will clone the repo to their computers
 - Each person needs to create a feature branch
     - `git checkout -b branchName`
     - GIVE YOUR BRANCHES GOOD NAMES